-North Mississippi Medical Center in Tupelo and Amory offers robotic surgery.
+North Mississippi Medical Center hospitals in Tupelo, Amory and West Point offer robotic surgery.
 This is one of the most effective and least invasive surgical treatments available.

 The da Vinci® Surgical System provides an alternative to traditional open surgery and conventional laparoscopy.
 Surgeons perform complex and delicate procedures through very small incisions with unmatched precision.

-North Mississippi Medical Center is home to the largest robotic surgery program in this area, with four da Vinci® Surgical Systems.
+North Mississippi Medical Center-Tupelo is home to the largest robotic surgery program in this area, with four da Vinci® Surgical Systems.

 Robotic surgery is performed by several physician specialists at NMMC in Tupelo.
 General surgeons and obstetrician/gynecologists use this technology at North Mississippi Medical Center Gilmore-Amory and North Mississippi Medical Center-West Point.

 Common robotic procedures are: